jackflanagan/Bench-QACinema/README.md

 # Bench-QACinema

-Basic front end added so far all working pages just need content...
+Basic front end added
+PayPal basket service added

 index.html is the homepage

-Cheers
+Also been added is test cases that can be seen on the selenuim-tests branch